Q. What is Sustainability?

 Q. Will the Sustainability Program count as one of my study abroad semesters?

-No. The Sustainability Program does not count as an off-campus study abroad program.
-Instead, it is an on-campus hybrid program that involves theme-house living, communal study, and coursework on campus.
+No. The Sustainability Program and the Summer Internship Experience do not count as an off-campus study abroad programs.
+Instead, they are on-campus hybrid programs.

 Q. Can I still sign up if I want to go abroad during one of the semesters?

-We prefer participants to do the full year.
+We prefer participants to do both fall and spring semesters.

 Q. How do students get to and from campus?